dd32/td-gh-ex/readme.txt

 == Booster ==
 Theme Name: Booster
 Theme URI: http://fasterthemes.com/themes/Booster
+Author: Faster Themes
+Author URI: http://fasterthemes.com/
 Description: Booster is a clean minimal and responsive WordPress theme well suited for small businesses like Plumbing, Carpentry, Hair Salons , Individual Consultants and any other creative websites and blogs.
-Developed using Bootstrap 3 that makes it mobile and tablets friendly.
-Booster theme comes with Appointment Management, social icon integration, Services page , Contact us page etc. Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.
+Developed using Bootstrap 3 that makes it mobile and tablets friendly. social icon integration etc. Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.
 It has loads of Theme Options to manage home page content, Social media pages etc. Booster is a free WordPress theme with premium functionality and design.
-Author: Faster Themes
-Author URI: http://fasterthemes.com/
-Tags: Blue, right-sidebar, one-column, two-columns, fluid-layout, responsive-layout,full-width-template,theme-options
+Tags: Blue, right-sidebar, one-column, two-columns, fluid-layout, responsive-layout,full-width,theme-options
-version: 0.1.1
+version: 0.2
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html This theme, like WordPress, is licensed under the Faster Themes.
 Use it to make something cool, have fun, and share what you've learned with others.

 == Theme Description ==

 Booster is a clean minimal and responsive WordPress theme well suited for small businesses like Plumbing, Carpentry, Hair Salons , Individual Consultants and any other creative websites and blogs.
-Developed using Bootstrap 3 that makes it mobile and tablets friendly.
-Booster theme comes with Appointment Management, social icon integration, Services page , Contact us page etc. Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.
+Developed using Bootstrap 3 that makes it mobile and tablets friendly. social icon integration etc. Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.
 It has loads of Theme Options to manage home page content, Social media pages etc. Booster is a free WordPress theme with premium functionality and design.

 == Features ==

-Responsive design(Bootstrap), Appointment Management, Theme Options, Service Pages,  Custom Widgets, Custom Menu, supports social media.
+Responsive design(Bootstrap), Theme Options, Custom Menu, supports social media.

 == Tags ==

-WordPress Free Premium Theme
+Blue, right-sidebar, one-column, two-columns, fluid-layout, responsive-layout,full-width,theme-options

 == Installation ==